MrSnifo/twitch.py/docs/docs/setup.md

 - Save your changes.

-After creating the app on the Twitch Developer Console, you will receive a Client ID and Client Secret, which you will use in your Twitchify client.
+After creating the app on the Twitch Developer Console, you will receive a Client ID and Client Secret, which you will use in your twitch.py client.